IMPORTANT NOTICE - February 10, 2021

 In response to the coronavirus pandemic, it has been decided that the best way to care for our clients is to reduce their risk of exposure.
 Many of the people who come to us for support suffer from pre-existing health problems.
 We have been challenged with the dilemma of providing food to those in need and keeping our people safe from unnecessary exposure to the virus.
 In response to this challenge,

 - We will be providing a bagged lunch to anyone who comes to our door for food.
-This bagged lunch will be available between 10 am and 12:30 pm, Monday to Friday.
+This hot lunch “to go” will be available between 10 am and 12:30 pm, Monday to Friday.
 We ask that people maintain a safe distance from each other (2 metres) while waiting to receive the lunch provided.

 - Judy Fyfe